Call for Free consultation

 Finally, there is a lookback period for fraudulent transfers.

-A fraudulent transfer could be transferring property with the intent to defraud creditors.
+A fraudulent transfer could be transferring property to family members with the intent to defraud creditors.
 It could also be selling property for grossly inadequate consideration such as selling your recent model car to your best friend for $100.
+For fraudulent transfers, the court will scrutinize transactions made to hide assets from creditors during the lookback period.

-Under the Bankruptcy Code, the look back period is two years for fraudulent transfers.
+Under the Bankruptcy Code, the look back period is two years for fraudulent transfers filed.
 However, under Florida’s Statute of Frauds, Fraudulent Transfers and General Assessments (specifically Fla.
 Stat. § 726.110), the bankruptcy lookback period in Florida is four.
+The fraudulent transfer period can extend back four years and possibly longer if there are IRS debts.

 There are exceptions to the general rules outlined here, and one of them is a lookback period that involves the federal government which is usually not bound by state statures of limitations.